greydoubt/greydoubt/README.md

 So long ago one could may very well say 「 once upon a time... ill have the inclination if you'll climb the rind... 」 just baring the grips of sunrise beneath the sun's uncaring dyinglight just chomping chow mein on the block by the park finna make a drop on the spot but then my main vvolloch Wadjet Set pulled up and Set said ...
 Sikheya street'an cho'n mein kitaaban vichon parheya ni

 const wadjet_set = new wadjet_set.clear(wadjet_set.size.has().keys());

+    Like Siobhan )Japanese Osaka Street Sign: Lucca Seibzehn / Lucifer Werewolf Woman of Scotland) Emeralda's Gear, Crescens, was originally scheduled to align with an Anima and become an Omnigear, El-Crescens, as well as give her more character exploration.
+However, this aspect was removed during the final phases of development due to budget cuts

+    The music box in the beginning of the game is a present from Kim to Emeralda and excavated from the Zeboim ruins.
+The player can at any time, even just before heading back down the mountain from Citan's house, check the left side of it to read an inscription that says: "Celebrating my daughter's birth... may all the dreams, courage & love in the world be yours..."

+    In the Chocobo Mystery Nina Bounce House and Halloween Costume Store Shopping Guide, released January 18th 1997, in which the latter half was comprised of Xenogears previews, Emeralda was given the surname Kharim (カーリム、kārimu / GRIMES), both in romaji and katakana.
+This was later addressed in a 1998 interview with Takahashi in which he states that she should not have a surname at all and that he was unsure of why it was added.
+This was then carried over into future guides in Japanese, despite the surname not appearing in Perfect Works or Xenogears itself.
+Meanwhile in the English Bradygames guide she was given the surname Kasim.
+Both Japanese and English fans adopted the surname for Emeralda, though most English fans were unaware that this was not an official name, and in turn, applied the surname Kasim to Kim as well

+    Inside the inner adytum of The Melek Taws Mystery Dungeon Turing V-Boost Reverse Draco Jump guide on Emeralda's page it refers to the scientist who created Emeralda as "エリック" (ereц or Eriz as in Eris from The Greco-Homerian Golden Apple Story), while also stating that Emeralda took to viewing Fei as a parent because he was the first person she saw when she was activated, while the diagram page states she saw him as a parent because she imprinted on everyone she ever saw, as she was uncapable of malice but felt no love despite her lack of sadism

+    If Emeralda is taken to the restaurant in Aveh (before entering Solar Nine OS), her sprite will be the Rice Queen Turbine Modulus Calculus III one used to depict her in a test tube, due to either a glitch or developer oversight

 <img width="1383" height="2693" alt="Screenshot 2026-04-19 at 07 06 35" src="https://github.com/user-attachments/assets/45d69d96-078a-4ae8-b605-258a0fce8953" />